Assistant Professor, Public Administration

 London School of Economics Student Union, Honorary Life Member, 2006.

 SERVICE AND PROFESSIONAL MEMBERSHIPS

-Editorial Advisory Board member, Transportation Research Part E: Logistics and Transportation Review, 2014-; Reviewer for: Risk Analysis Journal, 2012-2013; Transportation Research Part E: Logistics and Transportation Review, 2013 (Certificate of Excellence in Reviewing); Research in Transportation Business & Management, 2013.
+Editorial Advisory Board member, Transportation Research Part E: Logistics and Transportation Review, 2014-; International Journal of Disaster Relief and Recovery, 2018; METRANS Transportation Center grant proposal, 2018; Water, 2017; Reviewer for: The Lancet, 2017, Transportation, 2017, Risk Analysis Journal, 2012-2013; Transportation Research Part E: Logistics and Transportation Review, 2013- (Certificate of Excellence in Reviewing); Research in Transportation Business & Management, 2013.
 Member of Western Regional Science Association, Association for Public Policy Analysis and Management, Western Economics Association.